ToxicK1dd/ObjectOrientedCheatSheet/README.md

  - Controller

 ### Gang of Four ([GOF](https://springframework.guru/gang-of-four-design-patterns/))
+The Gang of Four (GoF) design patterns are a collection of 23 design patterns that provide solutions to common software design problems.

+These patterns were defined by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides in their book "Design Patterns: Elements of Reusable Object-Oriented Software".
+The GoF design patterns are divided into three categories:

  - Creational Design Patterns
    - Abstract Factory.
 Allows the creation of objects without specifying their concrete type.
    - Builder.
 Uses to create complex objects.